My Town Tutors is a great resource for parents & teachers.

-ICivics provides great resources to cover Manifest destiny.
-These activities provide students with several different learning activities that focus on a variety of skills.
+Manifest Destiny is a great activity for a U.S. History class.
+ICivics provides great resources to cover Manifest Destiny.
+These activites provide students with several differnent learning activities that focus on a variety of skills.
 All you need to do to have access to the lesson is register with ICivics.

 Teacher’s Guide (page 1): This is a good starting point.
 It is very detailed and provides you with a guideline on how to present the material.

 Active Silent Sustained Reading or Class Reading: (Pages 2-3) A teacher can photocopy and distribute the reading to the students.
 This reading provides some great background information about Manifest Destiny.
 For many of the Icivics lessons, creating a google slideshow or powerpoint can be useful.
 Teachers can create writing prompts, discussion questions, and more importantly find images that are included in the reading on the internet.

 Analyzing Impages: Icivics does a fantastic job of connecting images with the reading content.
 Sometimes the quality of the image can be lost through the photocopying process.
 A teacher can locate the image on the internet and project it to a class individually or in a google slides / powerpoint presentation.
 Often these images are more detailed than the ones on the reading and will give the students a better chance to answer the questions accurately.

 The reading is divided into eight sections.
 Each section has an image to support the text.
 Below are some images you could place in your google slideshow or power point presentation.

 - Awesome Nation Seeks Growth Opportunity U.S. Constition

 - We’re All About Those Rights (No image found)

 - Destined to Grow?
 Napoleon Image

 - Manifest Destiny image & YAWP primary source